tiffanyolw/remindme-web/_Docs/functionality.md

 - On successful update, redirect back to Inventory page
 - If could not load categories, units, locations, show alert
 - If could not update, show alert

+## History
+- List of all consumed/trashed products
+- Able to filter by categories and locations, and order
+- Action button
+    - View to view product details
+    - Delete to delete product

+### View Product
+- Header contains product name
+- Done button to go back to history page

+## Shopping List
+- Shows list of items
+- Dropdown with options to show to buy items or cleared items
+- Able to filter by categories, and order
+- Add Item button to add a product
+- Checkbox only on To Buy list and indicates the item is bought or not
+- Action button on each product shows 2 options
+    - Edit to edit the particular item
+    - Delete to delete the product
+- Clear button only shown on To Buy list to clear the to buy list

+### Add Item
+- Only name and category required
+- Category is No Category by default
+- Add button disabled until all required fields are filled and valid
+- Show error messages on required fields if touched and not filled in

+### Edit Item
+- Prefills form with current information
+- Name and category are required
+- Update button disabled if all required fields not filled in
+- On successful update, redirect back to Inventory page

+## Account Settings
+- Pre-filled with current user information, except password
+- Update buttons disabled if fields not filled in or invalid
+- Update password unsuccessful if current password is incorrect

+## Log Out
+- Log out current user and redirects to log in page